A Nintendo Rhapsody Spin-Off

 Travel Log Project (for Folder 2: CD BDEC)

-Travel Log is hard to describe.
-I was inspired by Where in the World is Carmen Santiago, but instead of chasing a criminal, you followed a travel agent to various parts of the world.
-It wasn't a game exactly.
-More of a collection of drawings that simply took the reader to different locations.
+Travel Log was inspired by Where in the World is Carmen Sandiego, but instead of chasing a criminal, you chased your dream vacation.
+It was not a game exactly.
+It was a kind of "choose your own adventure" that I printed onto paper.
+A travel agent sets you up on a vacation.
+Where you go next is up to you.
 It was created using PrintMaster Gold.

 Travel Log Sample Scene